Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 • Product preferences

-• Individual birthday and the anniversary of first purchase
+• Birthday and anniversary of first purchase

-• Product reviews and other customer-generated content
+• Product reviews and other user-generated content (UGC)

 • Other data collected through surveys or quizzes